 Blake developed an understanding of surfaces through clay modeling and computer aided design (CAD) courses he took at CCS.
 Although competition between students was fierce, he found the peer-to-peer education to be good preparation and took advantage of the college's internship program.

-"Interaction with working designers helped tremendously," said Blake.
 "The internship program was a huge introduction to real world design life.
 During that experience, I met many designers that I still work with today.
 It was also good to be surrounded with other art forms because the common principles show up in car design."

 - Ford Motor Company